-- Developers provide biodiversity uplift (on or off site) as part of development as part of mandatory Biodiversity Net Gain (BNG). - Developers fund SANG and access management and monitoring to reduce pressure on the protected site. - Development must demonstrate that it achieves nutrient neutrality by supporting mitigation measures that offset pollution of the protected site.
+- Developers provide biodiversity uplift (on or off site) as part of development as part of mandatory Biodiversity Net Gain (BNG). - Developers fund SANG and access management and monitoring to reduce pressure on the protected site. - Development must demonstrate that it achieves nutrient neutrality be supporting mitigation measures reduce impacts on protected site.